souvikb07/souvikb07.github.io/_posts/2018-07-14-blood-donation-prediction.markdown

 # Conclusion

+Now that you and I build this model, So we can predict that in the upcoming blood donation camp who will be interested in donating blood.
+So we can invite the previous donors to take part in the blood donation camp according to their schedule and it will be 100% volunteer work.
-Now we can target the people who are interested in donating blood and which will results in getting more volunteers and we can save more people.
+The amount of data we will collect the better the model will predict which will result in saving more lives.
+This is the main reason Data is so powerful and can actually save lives.

 For those interested, the Jupyter Notebook with all the code can be found in the [Github repository](https://github.com/souvikb07/Predict-Blood-Donations) for this post.